The Art of Becoming Indispensable

 While many Associates join AlphaSights directly after graduating college, I was fortunate enough to have a bit of work experience before joining the team here in New York.
 In my previous role, I was helping both high-growth and established companies better position themselves to attract and recruit some of the nation’s brightest students.
 From the research we gathered, I was surprised to learn that the number one factor influencing whether or not interns of first-year employees are satisfied with their jobs is the feeling of being missed when they are gone, or more simply: the feeling of being indispensable.

-Alex joined AlphaSights in December of 2014 and serves as an Associate on our Private Equity team.
+Alex joined AlphaSights in December of 2014 and served as an Associate on our Private Equity team.